-- entering inclosed land without lawful excuse,
+Entering inclosed land without lawful excuse,

-- being armed with housebreaking implements,
+Being armed with housebreaking implements,

-- and being in possession of graffiti implements
+and being in possession of graffiti implements

-The maximum penalties for the offences included upwards of $1000 in fines and seven years imprisonment.
+In this instance, the maximum penalties for the offences included upwards of $1000 in fines and seven years imprisonment.

 Hearing at Children’s Court sees some charges withdrawn